H0Y0H0Y/PSEbot/README.md

 # PSEbot (@ph_stocks_bot)
-get real time PSEI and individual stock price and additional data
+A telegram bot that shows real-time PSEI and prices of individual stocks listed in PSE.

 add a config.ini on the same directory: